FzS92/ChatAdvisor/README.md

 ![App Screenshot](./screenshots/screenshot_app.png)

-## Functionality
-The application performs the following steps to generate the suggested answers:

-1. Read the chat history.

-2. Clean the chat history by removing square bracketed text and extra newlines.

-3. Add the username at the end of the chat history.

-4. Convert the other usernames into a list.

-5. Make an API call to the OpenAI Completion model to generate a long answer based on the modified chat history.

-6. Use the long answer as a prompt and make another API call to generate a shorter answer.

-7. Display the modified chat history, the long answer, and the short answer in the web interface.

 ## HuggingFace Space
 The code for this project is also published on HuggingFace Space.
 You can access the web interface and try out the Chat Advisor by visiting the following link: